 [1] This is an appeal to the Rocky View County Subdivision and Development Appeal Board (the Board) from a decision of the Rocky View County Development Authority issued January 23, 2019.
-In this decision the Development Authority refused a development permit for a home-based business, Type II, for a landscaping company at 272056 Inverlake Road (the Lands).
+In this decision the Development Authority refused a development permit for an accessory building, being an existing shop at 272056 Inverlake Road (the Lands).